 Peppermint oil is another excellent tool you have at your disposal and many insects and other pests hate this stuff.
 Spiders seemingly don’t like it very much and neither do rats or mice.
 I can not confirm whether or not this is accurate but I regularly have peppermint oil in the house being used in one kind or another, and I have never had rats or mice and that I seldom get spiders.

-In accordance with other studies, wasps do not really like spicy stuff much either so that you can try making a chilli-based spray and turn up the temperature on those waspy beasts!
+In accordance with other studies, wasps do not really like spicy stuff either so that you can try making a chilli-based spray and turn up the temperature on those waspy beasts!
 A few cups of water mixed with a few chopped up chilli peppers on the heat for some time before massaging and cooling into a spray bottle is the best issue to take with you when you go camping!

 Oh and here’s a last tip – seemingly bees and wasps don’t like cinnamon.
 Why don’t you sprinkle some around until you set the BBQ going?

-If, after all of your hard work and efforts, you are still finding yourself having a very perennial and very annoying wasp problem, it might be time to admit defeat and just call in the pros.
+If, after all of your hard work and efforts, you are still finding yourself having a very annoying wasp problem, it might be time to admit defeat and just call in the pros.
 Pest controller are there for a reason and they may have the one simple solution you are needing to eventually get rid of those wasps once and for all!

 And those are the safe and natural approaches to eliminate wasps!